acceleratedscience/omgui/docs/chartviz.md

 ## Deployment

-Because the chart visualization depends on some system requirements for the Plotly PNG/SVG output to work, it's recommended to deploy it using Docker or Podman, as the [Dockerfile](Dockerfile) takes care of installing these dependencies.
+Because the chart visualization depends on some system requirements for the PNG/SVG output to work, it's recommended to deploy it using Docker or Podman, as the [Dockerfile](Dockerfile) takes care of installing these dependencies.
 See `apt-get` and `plotly_get_chrome`.

 <br>